 What You Need to Know About Spring Cleaning

-Spring cleaning is always a trending topic this time of year.
-Now, with the Coronavirus Pandemic dominating people’s minds and media headlines, health and hygiene are more important than ever.
-While we aren’t experts in the medical science field, we’ve long understood the connection between keeping your home clean and tidy to prevent pest infestations.
+Many things – like spring cleaning AND pest problems – are influenced by Mother Nature’s calendar.
+With the Coronavirus Pandemic dominating people’s minds and media headlines, health and hygiene seem more important now than ever before.
+While we aren’t experts in the medical science field, we’ve long understood the connection between keeping your home clean and preventing pest infestations.
 We’ve put together a few of our tried and true tips to make your to-do list a little easier and included links to the experts whenever possible.

 First, we’d like to point out that there is a difference between regular cleaning, spring cleaning, and the best practices recommended by official organizations for cleaning & disinfecting.
 We’ll review a couple of key points for all the different kinds of cleaning and provide a free download at the end with a spring-cleaning checklist to make those tasks a little easier.